IgorFIE/the-knighting-of-sr-isaac/README.md

 # The Knighting of Sr Isaac

-Is a simple random room generated roguelike game where you combine different weapons with unique attack paterns against enemies.
+Is a simple random room generated roguelike game where you combine different weapons with unique attack patterns against enemies.

 Prove yourself worthy of being called a knight and see how far you can go!!!